perezfranklin1962/Kingsland-University-Building-Blockchain-Project-2019/README.md

 In order to use the Node.js Express Framework, you have to install it on your computer.
 I tried to install it using the "npm install -g express" command, but when I ran "node NodeServer.js", node still could not recognize "express".
 I was abe to then use the following command to successfully install the "express" library: npm install express --save

+The "commander" Node.js library was used to allow ease in adding and handling command-line arguments.
+This is explained in the https://alligator.io/nodejs/command-line-arguments-node-scripts web page.
+The following command was used to intall "commander" to this project: npm install commander --save